 (2.1) Before the Minister destroys property that has little or no value, he or she shall apply to a court for a destruction order.

-(2.2) Before making a destruction order in relation to any property, a court shall require notice in accordance with subsection (2.3) to be given to, and may hear, any person who, in the opinion of the court, appears to have a valid interest in the property.
+(2.2) Before making a destruction order, a court shall require notice in accordance with subsection (2.3) to be given to and may hear any person who, in the court’s opinion, appears to have a valid interest in the property.

 Marginal note:Manner of giving notice

 (2.3) A notice shall

 (a) be given in the manner that the court directs or that may be specified in the rules of the court; and

 (b) specify the effective period of the notice that the court considers reasonable or that may be set out in the rules of the court.

 Marginal note:Destruction order

 (2.4) A court shall order that the property be destroyed if it is satisfied that the property has little or no financial or other value.

 (2.5) On application by the Minister, a court shall order that the property, other than real property or a conveyance, be forfeited to Her Majesty and disposed of or otherwise dealt with in accordance with the law if